MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/input-porting-guide-for-unity.md

 > [!IMPORTANT]
 > If you use HP Reverb G2 controllers, see [HP Reverb G2 Controllers in Unity](../unity/unity-reverb-g2-controllers.md) for further input mapping instructions.

-## Windows-specific XR.WSA.Input APIs
+## Windows-specific XR.Input APIs

-If your app already builds custom input logic for each platform, you can use the Windows-specific spatial input APIs in the `UnityEngine.XR.WSA.Input` namespace.
+If your app already builds custom input logic for each platform, you can use the Windows-specific spatial input APIs in the `UnityEngine.XR.Input` namespace.
 These APIs let you access more information, such as position accuracy or source kind, so you can tell hands and controllers apart on HoloLens.

-For more information, see the overview of the [UnityEngine.XR.WSA.Input APIs](../unity/motion-controllers-in-unity.md#windows-specific-apis-xrwsainput).
+For more information, see the overview of the [Windows-specific APIs (XR.WSA.Input)](../unity/motion-controllers-in-unity.md#windows-specific-apis-xrwsainput).

 > [!NOTE]
 > If you use HP Reverb G2 controllers, all input APIs continue to work except for `InteractionSource.supportsTouchpad`, which returns false with no touchpad data.